 1997 Freightliner 4 person Engine, this is our 1st response to all structure fires.
 This vehicle holds 1000 gallons of water & all fire suppression equipment.
 Cost per hour for this unit is \$ 276.63.
-This vehicle is due for replacement in 2017 (without 3 years in reserve).
+This vehicle will be replaced in the spring 2019.
+Its replacement will be a 2018 Spartan/Alexis Custom Engine.